Forgotten Realms Adventures: Publication history

 Forgotten Realms Adventures was written by Jeff Grubb and Ed Greenwood, with a cover by Clyde Caldwell and interior illustrations by Stephen Fabian, and was published by TSR in 1990 as a 160-page hardcover.

 Reception

 In the July 1990 edition of Games International, the reviewer was not impressed, commenting "Despite the name, this AD&D hardback contains no scenarios, only a tired blend of new rules."
 The reviewer concluded by recommending against its purchase, saying, "If you're a Forgotten Realms completist, you'll have to have it.
 Otherwise, forget it."

 In the October/November 1990 issue of White Wolf Magazine reviewer Lisa Stevens stated that the volume was a "hodgepodge sourcebook of information useful to the Forgotten Realms DM".
 She summarized that it was "well-written and will be a great aid to such DMs".
-Overall, Stevens game the sourcebook an average review of 3 out of 5.
+Overall, Stevens gave the sourcebook an average review of 3 out of 5.